scottohara/tvmanager/README.md

 After creating an empty CouchDB database, you need to load the design documents from /db/design/*.json.
 You can load these manually using Futon or via a cURL script if you like, or there is rake task (`db:migrate`) that does this for you.
 This tasks automatically runs on each deployment, to ensure the latest design documents are being used.

 To remind users to backup regularly, a warning prompt appears at startup if the last backup was more than 7 days ago.
-You can override the number of days that this warning appears using the following environment variable:

-`export TVMANAGER_MAX_DATA_AGE_DAYS=3`

-The above setting would prompt the user to backup after three days instead of the default seven days.
-In development, it is useful to set this to a very high number (eg. 9999) so that you are not constantly prompted to backup.
+In development, this prompt is configured to appear after 9999 days so that you are not constantly prompted to backup.

 Running Tests
 =============